 - Nests- rats build nests in hidden, warm locations making use of shredded stuff like fabrics, newspaper, and plastic.
 Nests will most likely contain young rats.

-- Ripped food packaging- It will tear open all sorts of packaging to seek out food which may leave teeth marks
+- Ripped food packaging- Rats can tear open all sorts of packaging to seek out food and may leave teeth marks.

-- Scratching noises beneath the floor or beneath decking, or in walls since rats scurry about in search of food.
+- Scratching noises beneath the floor or beneath decking.
+Or in walls, as they scurry about in search of food.

 Tips on How to Keep Rats Away

-Young rats are able to get through holes of no more than 1cm, therefore it is imperative that you seal off any holes and fit bristle strip all over doors.
+Young or small rats are able to get through a hole no more than 1cm.
+Therefore it is imperative to seal off any holes and fit bristle strip all over doors.

-Ultrasonic repellers produce sound that is distressing for rat but can’t be heard by humans.
-These might help as a rat deterrent to defend a home initially, however we do not advise using them for existing infestation since rat can easily acclimatize to the ultrasound.
+Ultrasonic repellents produce sound distressing for rats.
+These sounds can not be heard by the human ears.
+These may help as a rat deterrent to defend a home initially.
+However, we do not advise using them for existing infestations; since rats can easily acclimatize to the noise

-It is essential not to bring in rat with food – keep food in strong airtight plastic or metal storage containers and frequently clean beneath fridges and cookers.
-In the garden, make sure household refuse is kept in sealed receptacles, never put meat into compost heaps.
-In case you have pets in the garden, make sure food bowls are removed right after feeding.
+It is essential not to bring in a rat with food.
+Keep food in strong airtight plastic or metal storage containers and frequently clean beneath fridges and cookers.
+In the garden, keep household refuse in sealed receptacles.
+Do not place meat into compost heaps.
+In the event there are pets in the garden, remove food bowls right after feeding.

-Rat also can appear from sewers through broken pipes – you will need to make certain that all pipe-work is kept in good order.
+Rats can appear from sewers through broken pipes.
+Make sure that pipe-work is in good order.

 Easy Methods to Eliminate Rats

-If it’s not treated, a rat infestation can easily take hold.
-While amateur DIY products are an economical strategy to prevent rats in low risk locations, professional rat control is necessary for high risk places, more established rat colonies or wherever there exists a recurring infestation.
+When left untreated, a rat infestations can easily take over.
+While amateur DIY products are an economical strategy to prevent rats in low risk locations; professional rat control is necessary for high risk places, more established rat colonies or wherever exists a recurring infestation.